You are here:

 Dual-generational programmes are those that simultaneously and intentionally address the needs of both children and their caregivers.
 The approach is essential in emergencies as the well-being of caregivers and children becomes deeply interlinked in such destablising settings.
 A strong MEL system is the backbone of this programming, however there is an absence of appropriate measurement tools and guidance.
 Through our research, we have attempted to bridge this gap.

-Read here about our panel presentation at the East Africa Regional Early Childhood Conference, in collaboration with our members and partners, where we highlighted innovations in dual-generational programming for refugees and explored future research and policy opportunities to scale this approach.
+• Our panel at the East Africa Regional Early Childhood Conference: Read our blog about our panel discussion where we highlighted innovations in dual-generational programming for refugees and explored future research and policy opportunities to scale this approach.

-Stay tuned for the emerging insights from our recent community of practice on dual-generational programming in protracted emergency contexts.
+• Read insights from our recent community of practice on dual-generational programming in protracted emergency contexts here.